-SEC.
-9. And be it further enacted, That the Postmaster General is authorized to sell, or cause to be sold to individuals, corporations, and business firms, postage stamps, in quantities of not less than one hundred dollars in value, at a discount not exceeding five per centum from the face value of such stamps, and to sell, or cause to be sold, stamped envelopes, in packages containing not less than five hundred envelopes, at a discount not exceeding five per centum from the current prices thereof when sold in less quantities.
+Sec.
+9. And be it further enacted, That the Postmaster-General is authorized to sell, or cause to be sold, to individuals, corporations, and may be sold at business firms, postage-stamps, in quantities of not less than one hundred dollars in value, at a discount not exceeding five per centum from the face value of such stamps, and to sell, or cause to be sold, stamped envelopes, in packages containing not less than five hundred envelopes, at a discount opes. not exceeding five per centum from the current prices thereof when sold in less quantities.